Thoughts from a Stoic Solopreneur

 The best minds in behavioural science are paid obscene amounts to manipulate our attention.

-Our only weapon is control our environment.
+Our only weapon is control your attention.

 Throw away your phone.
 At least for a few hours a day.